CactuseSecurity/firewall-orchestrator/SECURITY.md

 ## Reporting a Vulnerability

-In case you discover a security issue/vulnerability, please contact security@cactus.de Do not open an issue!
+In case you discover a security issue/vulnerability, please contact security@cactus.de.
+**Do not open an issue!**